TRAVEL INFORMATION REGARDING CORONAVIRUS (COVID-19)

 If British Nationals test positive for COVID-19 while abroad, the Government states that you should not travel and should follow the local guidance on self-isolation.

-The Government has stated that all forms of PCR test will be accepted, as will other forms of COVID-19 test “with a 97% sensitivity and 99% specificity”.
+The Government has stated that all forms of PCR test will be accepted, as will other forms of COVID-19 test “with a >97% specificity and >80% sensitivity at viral loads above 100,000 copies/ml”.

 Exemptions apply for children under 11 as well as flight, ferry and rail crew.